-- Fault seeding can be used to:

-- Judge the adequacy of a test suite.

-- Select test cases to augment a suite.

-- Provides evidence that we have done a good job.

-- If our tests have not found faults, are there no more major issues, or are they bad tests?

-- Fault seeding helps answer this question.

-- Can the existing tests find the seeded faults?
+- Fault seeding can be used to: - Judge the adequacy of a test suite. - Select test cases to augment a suite. - Estimate the number of faults in a program. - Provides evidence that we have done a good job in testing. - If our tests have not found any new faults, have they found all major issues, or are they bad tests? - Fault seeding helps answer this question. - Can the existing tests find the seeded faults?